drush-ops/drush/docs/site-alias-manager.md

 The [Site Alias Manager (SAM)](https://github.com/consolidation/site-alias/blob/4.0.1/src/SiteAliasManager.php) service is used to retrieve information about one or all of the site aliases for the current installation.

 - An informative example is the [browse command](https://github.com/drush-ops/drush/blob/12.x/src/Commands/core/BrowseCommands.php)
-- A commandfile gets access to the SAM as follows:
+- A commandfile gets usually access to the SAM via [autowire](dependency-injection.md#autowire) of a dependency:
 ```php
 #[Autowire(service: DependencyInjection::SITE_ALIAS_MANAGER)]
 private readonly SiteAliasManagerInterface $siteAliasManager